cicorias/Castle-Winbuntu/README.md

 ```

 #### SSH on WSL
-I've found that using SSH in the familiar Mac/CentOS ways I'm familiar with can be problematic to duplicate on WSL.
+I've found that using SSH in the familiar Mac/CentOS way can be a bit problematic to duplicate on WSL.
 I've had issues where after I'd gotten what I thought was a reasonable handle on things, only to suddenly be confronted with a "host key verification failed" message, when certainly nothing obvious had changed in terms of the host key I was using, permissions on any presumably relevant files, hostnames or ip addresses.
 Even removing individual entries from the `known_hosts` file, followed later by removing *everything*, then finally deleting the file itself and rebooting the machine I was never prompted in the usual/expected way to re-add the host key.
 I finally had to do the following to force host-key prompting, and re-establish ssh connectivy to my remote host:
 ```
 $ ssh -o StrictHostKeyChecking=no <your_user>@remote_host uptime
 ```